ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/ch14_exercises.rst

         .. tab:: Question

+           The following code draws vertical stripes alternating between red and black.
 Change the code below to use 5 different colors.
 Use ``y % 5`` to get 5 possible values.

            .. activecode::  ch14ex8q
                 :nocodelens: